ansys/scade-almgw-msoffice/doc/source/contributing.rst

 Test
 ----
-Ansys SCADE LifeCycle ALM Gateway connector for MS-Office uses `tox`_ for testing.
+Ansys SCADE ALM Gateway connector for MS-Office uses `tox`_ for testing.
 This tool allows you to automate common development tasks (similar to ``Makefile``), but it is oriented towards Python development.